beshu-tech/readonlyrest-docs/elasticsearch.md

 Continue reading about this in the kibana plugin documentation, in the dedicated [SAML section](kibana.md#saml)

-[Impersonation](details/impersonation.md) is not supported by this rule by default.
+[Impersonation](details/impersonation.md) is currently not supported by this rule.

 For more information on the ROR's authorization rules, see [Authorization rules details](details/authorization-rules-details.md)